giribabupv/fabric-deploy/README.md

 This ansible playbook project will accomplish the following tasks

  - Provision virtual machine nodes to participate in fabric network
- - Build hyperledger fabric executables
+ - Install necessary hyperledger dependent libraries and packages
+ - Setup overlay network so containers can communicate cross multiple docker host
+ - Install registrator and dns services so that containers can be referenced by name
- - Build hyperledger SDK packages
+ - Build hyperledger fabric artifacts
- - Build hyperledger container images
+ - Run hyperledger fabric tests
- - Create
+ - Generate fabric network certificats, genesis blocks, transaction file etc
+ - Push new or tagged fabric images onto all docker hosts
- - ...
+ - Deploy fabric network

 ## Status